askhl/ase/doc/tutorials/genetic_algorithm/ga_optimize.rst

 same folder as the GA.
 This will create a trajectory file ``all_candidates.traj`` which includes all locally relaxed candidates the GA has tried.
 This script can be run at the same time as the main script is running.
-This is possible because of the SQLite database being updated as the GA progresses.
+This is possible because the ase.db database is being updated as the GA progresses.

 Running the GA in Parallel
 ==========================